paulrobustelli/Garcia_hIAPP_monomer_binders_2025/README.md

 3. For any protein + ligand system run the {protein}_{ligand}_analysis.ipynb notebook.
 This notebook analyzes the ligand system.
 You may run circuit_top_{protein}_{ligand}_analysis.ipynb based off k-means clusters created from the topology matrix.

 This notebook requires:
-  -a structure file that can be read by mdtraj (pdb, gro, etc..) file for your protein + ligand system -an xtc or dcd file for your simulation
+ 	- a structure file that can be read by mdtraj (pdb, gro, etc..) file for your protein + ligand system
+ 	- an xtc or dcd file for your simulation
-  -a perfectly ideal helix structure for alpha-helical order parameter calculations
+ 	- a perfectly ideal helix structure for alpha-helical order parameter calculations